ngchub/Google-Cloud-Workshops/.Exploring Your Ecommerce Dataset with SQL in Google BigQuery/Ecommerce_Practice_Notebook.md

 4.You can find **ga4_obfuscated_sample_ecommerce** in the Google public dataset list<br/>
 ![Screenshot from 2023-07-13 01-05-39](https://github.com/ngchub/Google-Cloud-Workshops/assets/28653377/5333a94a-3507-4b80-b57f-b8a181ee43cd)<br/>

+For more information about accessing Google public datasets click: https://cloud.google.com/bigquery/public-data

 ## Getting Insight from GA4 Data

 ### Query a specific date range for selected events

-Scenario 1: You want to count unique events by date and by event name for a specifc period of days and -- selected events(page_view, session_start, and purchase).
+**Scenario 1**: You want to count unique events by date and by event name for a specifc period of days and -- selected events(page_view, session_start, and purchase).

 ```console